cloudfoundry/haproxy-boshrelease/ci/README.md

 #### Writing new Acceptance Tests

 There are examples for various types of tests already in the source code.
-Those include startup and draining behaviour, various types of requests and specific configurations where HAProxy modifies the request as well as general functionality checks to avoid regressoins.
+Those include startup and draining behaviour, various types of requests and specific configurations where HAProxy modifies the request as well as general functionality checks to avoid regressions.

  There are a few things to highlight when developing new acceptance tests: